-To register your team for the UK Asian Community Cup 2016, please contact Helal Mohammed on 07966 630 513.
+To register your team for the UK Asian Community Cup 2017, please contact email@example.com.
 You will need to complete a Team Application Form, Player Registration Forms, and provide the registration fee, Club History and Team Photo to London Tigers.

 Please make your donation here.

 The UK Asian Community Cup is an annual football festival organised by London Tigers in partnership with professional football clubs.
-This year it is in partnership with Millwall FC and the finals will take place in their home ground in May 2014.
 The preliminary rounds will take place at London Tigers Sports Complex.

 Promoting Hidden Talents

 The Festival first began in 2003 when Chelsea FC and London Tigers became the first organisations in London to work together to promote Asian grassroot talents to other professional clubs as well as the public and media.